mugayoshi/k8s-visualizer/frontend/README.md

     ```sh
     yarn install
     ```
+4. Enable the pre-commit hook:
+    ```sh
+    git config core.hooksPath frontend/.husky
+    ```
-4. After installation, a pre-commit hook will be set up to run tests before each commit.
+    This will ensure that tests are run before each commit.

 ## Available Scripts